cclarke1515/fg-fire-fighter/README.md

 # About This Project

 I created this project on the side during my time at the University of Pittsburgh.
 I have a love for fighting games and wanted to make one for myself.
-I was able to accomplish this using only HTML, CSS, and JavaScript.
+I was able to accomplish this using JavaScript.